colinjeanne/stop-lang/readme.md

 ### NOOP [value1 value2...]
 The `NOOP` command returns its arguments.
-If no arguments are provided then the command returns `undefined`.
+If no arguments are provided then the command returns `UNDEFINED`.
 If a single argument is provided then it is returned unchanged.
 If more than one argument is provided then they are returned as a list.